EchoVideo: Presentation Slides and Interactivity During Class

 EchoVideo - Classes List Page - Add a Presentation

-Add Polls to a Presentation
+Add Polls / Media Slides to a Presentation

 All student participation (video views and poll responses) is gathered by the system, click the "EchoVideo Course Analytics" tab within the Canvas course view and identify student performance.